 Previously voted the Most Attractive Female Voice on the Radio, Charlotte is currently fronting a weekly show on Classic FM.

 Henry was an instrumental figure during the dance band era in Britain from the 1920s to 1950s.
 With his unassuming manner and proven musicianship, Hall led the BBC Dance Orchestra to even greater popularity than ever before.
 He made his first broadcast for the British Broadcasting Company in 1924 and achieved national recognition after replacing Jack Payne as leader of the BBC Dance Orchestra in 1932.

 William Hardcastle achieved distinction in both print and broadcast news journalism.
 He launched The World At One and stayed with it for ten years, building an audience of four million.
-In 1970 was was teamed with Derek Cooper for another new programme, PM.
-Hardcastle had a businesslike, but warm broadcasting voice, and a style that emphasised fact rather than comment, bringing some Fleet Street urgency to the radio presentation of news.
+In 1970 he teamed with Derek Cooper for another new programme, PM.

 b.
 17 December 1937.

 Kenneth Horne established a partnership with Richard Murdoch which blossomed in the radio shows Ack Ack, Beer Beer and Much Binding In The Marsh.
 He subsequently devised the popular sketch show Beyond Our Ken, which spawned another comedy series Round The Horne, renowned for its puns and doubles entendres.
-As radio's most urbane and genial funny man, Horne was brilliant with a script, a master of comic timing and an unselfish foil.
+Horne was brilliant with a script, a master of comic timing and an unselfish foil.

 b.
 17 August 1943.